Tokyo Godfathers: Plot

-One Christmas Eve after watching a children's performance of the nativity scene, three homeless people—a middle-aged alcoholic man named Gin, a transgender woman named Hana, and a dependent teenage runaway girl named Miyuki—discover an abandoned newborn while searching through the garbage for presents.
-Deposited with the unnamed baby is a note asking the unknown finder to take good care of her and a key, leading to a bag containing clues to the parents' identity.
-The trio sets out to find the baby's parents.
-The baby is named Kiyoko by Hana, based on the Japanese translation of "Silent Night" literally meaning "pure child", as she is found on Christmas Eve.
-Outside a cemetery, the group encounters a high-ranking yakuza boss trapped under his car.
-The man happens to know the owner of the club where Kiyoko's mother used to work; his daughter is going to be marrying the club's owner that day.
-At the wedding reception, the groom tells them that the baby's mother is a former bar girl named Sachiko.
-He gives them Sachiko's address, but the party is interrupted when a maid, revealed to be a Latino hitman in disguise, attempts to shoot the bride's father.
-The hitman kidnaps Miyuki and baby Kiyoko while holding them hostage at gunpoint and takes them back to his home.
-There, Miyuki befriends the hitman's wife who happens to have a child of her own and they begin bonding (despite their language barrier).
-While looking through old photo albums, Miyuki tearfully confesses to fleeing her home after stabbing her controlling father Ishida when her beloved cat Angel went missing (believing that he had gotten rid of it).
+One Christmas Eve, three homeless people—middle-aged alcoholic Gin, transgender woman Hana, and teenage runaway Miyuki—discover an abandoned newborn while searching through the garbage for presents, along with a note asking whoever finds the baby to take good care of her and a key leading to a bag with clues to the parents' identity.
+The trio sets out to find the baby's parents, and Hana names her Kiyoko, based on the Japanese translation of "Silent Night" and literally meaning "pure child".

+Outside a cemetery, the group encounters a yakuza boss trapped under his car.
+After they rescue him, he gives them his business card and tells them to call if they need anything.
+He then invites them to the wedding of his daughter, who is marrying the owner of the club where Kiyoko's mother used to work.
+At the reception, the groom tells them that Kiyoko's mother is a former bar girl named Sachiko.
+He gives them Sachiko's address, but the party is interrupted when a Latino hitman arrives and attempts to shoot the bride's father before kidnapping Miyuki and Kiyoko.

+At the hitman's home, Miyuki befriends his wife despite their language barrier.
+During one of their talks, Miyuki confesses to fleeing her home after stabbing her controlling father when her beloved cat, Angel, went missing, believing that he had gotten rid of it.

-Hana searches for Miyuki and Kiyoko while Gin takes care of an elderly homeless man who is dying in the street.
-After giving Gin a little red bag, the old man peacefully passes away.
-Some teenagers show up and beat up Gin and the dead old man's corpse.
-Meanwhile, Hana finds the girls and they go off to find a place to stay.
-They go to Angel Tower, a club where Hana had worked at before quitting her job for assaulting a rude and intoxicated customer years ago.
-Gin, who was rescued by another member of the club, is also there.
-While there, it's learned that Hana had become homeless when her lover Ken had died from mortally injuring himself after slipping on a bar of soap in the bathroom.
-The trio set out to find Sachiko's house, but they discover that it has been torn down.
-They are informed of the unhappy relationship between Sachiko and her husband, who is a gambling alcoholic.
-During this time, Miyuki sees a message from her father in the newspaper informing her that Angel has returned home.
-Realizing her mistake, Miyuki attempts to call her father, only to panic and hang up on him before she can say a word.
+While Hana searches for Miyuki and Kiyoko, Gin takes care of an elderly homeless man who is dying in the street.
+After giving Gin a little red bag, the man dies peacefully.
+A group of teenagers arrive and beat up Gin and the man's corpse.

+Meanwhile, Hana locates the girls.
+Looking for a place to stay, they go to Angel Tower, a club Hana had worked at before assaulting a rude and intoxicated customer years earlier.
+Gin, rescued by another member of the club, is also there.
+Hana confides that she became homeless following a lover's accidental death.
+The trio later discover that Sachiko's house has been torn down and that Sachiko is unhappy in her marriage to her husband, a gambling alcoholic.
+Miyuki then sees a message from her father in the newspaper proclaiming that Angel has returned home.
+Realizing her mistake, Miyuki attempts to call her father, only to panic and hang up before she can say a word.
 The group rests at a store until they are told to leave by the clerk.

-Hana collapses, and is taken by Gin and Miyuki to the hospital.
-Once at the hospital, Gin finds his estranged daughter, who is also named Kiyoko, working as a nurse.
-Hana berates Gin in front of his daughter and storms out of the hospital, with Miyuki following behind with baby Kiyoko in hand.
+Hana collapses, requiring the group to stay at a hospital.
+There, Gin finds his estranged daughter, who is also named Kiyoko and who he had earlier claimed had died of illness, working as a nurse.
+Hana berates Gin in front of his daughter for abandoning his family and storms out of the hospital, Miyuki following behind with baby Kiyoko in hand.
 Hana and Miyuki find Sachiko about to jump off a bridge.
 Sachiko insists that her husband got rid of the baby without her knowledge, and Hana and Miyuki return the baby to her.